Hemicellulase

 Enzymes are named after the molecules they target, which tells us about their function.
 Hemicellulase, with its “ase” ending, breaks down hemicellulose, a complex carbohydrate in plant cell walls.

 Dogs cannot produce hemicellulase naturally, which limits their ability to digest hemicellulose—a carbohydrate found in grains, legumes, and other plant foods.
 While dogs evolved on protein- and fat-rich diets, modern dog food often contains high amounts of corn, peas, and lentils.
-These ingredients are rich in hemicellulose, which dogs’ digestive systems aren’t equipped to process.
+These ingredients are rich in hemicellulose, which dogs’ digestive systems aren’t as well equipped to process.
 Adding hemicellulase supplements helps dogs digest these carbohydrates better, improving nutrient absorption and easing digestive stress.
 This supplementation is especially helpful for dogs eating high-carb or legume-rich diets, supporting their digestion of modern commercial foods.

 How Hemicellulase Helps Dog Digestion